-“Fish ‘n chips” has been part of the staple diet of Oulton and Woodlesford folk for more than a century and over the years the two villages have supported as many as five or six fish and chip shops at any one time.
+“Fish ‘n chips” has been part of the staple diet of Oulton and Woodlesford folk for more than a century and over the years the two villages have supported more than half a dozen fish and chip shops at any one time.

 It was the growth of the railways in the mid-19th century that enabled the deep frying of battered fish with chipped potatoes to become a popular dish.
 Cod and haddock caught in the North Sea and landed at ports like Whitby, Grimsby and Hull could be rapidly transport to the industrial heartlands of Lancashire and Yorkshire.
 Many working class entrepreuners then set themselves up as friers, often in the front rooms of their houses converted into simple shops.